 If you’re hosting a Thanksgiving meal or celebration for the first time this year and have fears that your turkey will turn out like Clark Griswold’s in Christmas Family Vacation, use Friendsgiving as a test-drive.
 It’s a low-stress way to do a dry run on your recipe, and you’ll have plenty of honest taste-testers to give feedback.
 Save time and energy by asking your attendees to bring sides, desserts, and drinks.
 (And if things go wrong, takeout is a quick fix.)

 What to do for Friendsgiving?

 You can certainly freestyle your Friendsgiving, but we have some pointers on making it a success.
-Have drinks and apps at the ready when guests arrive—this’ll buy you time on any last-minute cooking or reheating, and kick things off on a fun note.
+Research festive thanksgiving or fall drinks and apps and have them ready when guests arrive—this’ll buy you time on any last-minute cooking or reheating, and kick things off on a fun note.
 Try a seasonal cocktail like spiked apple cider or mulled wine, or keep it simple with wine and beer so you don’t have to play bartender.

 Keep appetizers light so everyone has an appetite for the main meal.
 Save the charcuterie board for wine night, and opt for raw or pickled vegetables and dip, nuts, and olives that are easy to set out and enjoy.

 You can also make the cooking part of the party.
 Friendsgiving is the perfect opportunity to get funky with your recipes: Try a fried turkey or throw it back with a Jell-O mold—the worst that could come of it is a good laugh.
 Have a table, sideboard, or your kitchen counter cleared, then take turns reheating and plating dishes, and set them out buffet-style so everyone can easily file through and choose what they like.